 They can be if property owners are willing to do so, and in some instances it is required by city ordinance.
 Within the ESL area, washes with a 100-year peak discharge rate of 50 cfs or greater are required to be maintained in their natural state, unless a wash modification permit is obtained.
 In other parts of the city and on smaller washes within the ESL area there are no requirements that a wash be kept natural, but flow capacity must be maintained.
 Washes and their floodplains when left in their natural state have many beneficial functions in addition to drainage and flood control characteristics.
 Aesthetics, wildlife habitat, recreation, water quality and groundwater recharge are a few examples of these natural and beneficial floodplain functions.

 PLAN VIEW OF FLOODPLAIN AND RIPARIAN HABITAT

-Regulatory Floodplain (100-Year Floodplain): the channel and adjacent land areas inundated by the discharge from the flood having a 1% probability of being equaled or exceeded in any given year. the channel and adjacent land areas inundated by the discharge from the flood having a 1% probability of being equaled or exceeded in any given year.
+The channel and adjacent land areas inundated by the discharge from the flood having a 1% probability of being equaled or exceeded in any given year.

-Floodway : the channel and portions of the adjacent floodplain that must be kept free of encroachments so that the 100-Year flood discharge (base flood) can be conveyed without raising the flood level by more than one foot.
+The channel and portions of the adjacent floodplain that must be kept free of encroachments so that the 100-year flood discharge (base flood) can be conveyed without raising the flood level.